By Eric Johnson

 Jesus Christ created the heaven and the earth under the Father’s direction (see Moses 1:31–33; 2:1).
 Others were privileged to assist Him in the Creation, including Michael, or Adam.
 President Joseph Fielding Smith said: “It is true that Adam helped to form this earth.
 He labored with our Savior Jesus Christ.
 I have a strong view or conviction that there were others also who assisted them.
 Perhaps Noah and Enoch; and why not Joseph Smith, and those who were appointed to be rulers before the earth was formed?
 (Doctrines of Salvation, 1:74–75) (The Pearl of Great Price Student Manual: Religion 327, 2000, p.
 7).

-In fact, all preexistent spirits–humans included– were with Jesus in the beginning:
+In fact, all preexistent spirits–humans included– were with Jesus in the very beginning:

 Ex nihilo creation—viewing mortals as having been created out of nothing—with all of its attendant problems that include blurred accountability, is refuted by Restoration light.
 We know now that not only was Jesus in the beginning with the Father (D&C 93:21), but we were also (D&C 93:23)!
 (Neal A. Maxwell, Not My Will, But Thine, p.
 39).